SwanyWu/teerkost/README.md

 The data is collected trough a Python package called *parse_offers*.

-It will populate a json file containing all the discount and move it to the app source code.
+It will populate a json file containing all the discounts and move it to the app source code.

 Run the Python script: